nimo8741/Moore_CSCI2270_FinalProject/README.md

 Contributors:

 Open issues/bugs:
+  Bug: When sending a message and attempting to quit, it's suppose to quit but instead sends a message to account "quit".
   Enhancement request:  A password system that requires a user to enter a password when logging in.